Total project cost estimate = $550 million ($750 million over 20 years)

 - $267 million State of Iowa Flood Mitigation Board

-- $14 million federal grants
+- $15.2 million federal and state grants

 $12.5 million Federal CDBG Disaster Recovery Grant

 $1 million Iowa DOT railroad grant